Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Norwood has 29 active public transport stops serving a mix of bus routes.
-These stops are covered by 33 different routes that facilitate 2,387 weekly passenger trips in total.
-The accessibility of transport in Norwood is rated as excellent, with residents typically living just 188 meters from the nearest stop.
-As a predominantly residential area, most commuters travel outward from Norwood.
-Cars are the primary mode of transportation for 68% of residents, while buses and walking account for 12% and 10%, respectively.
-On average, there are 0.9 vehicles per dwelling in Norwood, which is below the regional average.
+Norwood has 29 operational public transport stops serving a mix of bus routes.
+These stops are served by 33 different routes, facilitating 2,387 weekly passenger trips in total.
+Residents enjoy excellent transport accessibility, with an average distance of 188 meters to the nearest stop.
+In this predominantly residential area, outward commuting is common.
+Car remains the primary mode of transport at 68%, followed by bus at 12% and walking at 10%.
+The average vehicle ownership per dwelling is 0.9, lower than the regional average.

-According to the 2021 Census, some 16.3% of Norwood residents work from home, a figure that may be influenced by COVID-19 conditions.
-The service frequency across all routes averages 341 trips per day, leading to approximately 82 weekly trips per individual stop.
+According to the 2021 Census, 16.3% of residents work from home, which may be influenced by COVID-19 conditions.
+Service frequency across all routes averages 341 trips per day, equating to approximately 82 weekly trips per individual stop.

 Frequently Asked Questions - Transport